Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

    4. Treaty hudabiya 4 points( no umra this year,makkan guy give back but not madina guy,10 year peace,both party free to ally anyone)
    5. Disappoint of Muslim/Umer
       1. Unfair exchange agreement
-      2. not act Prophet as prophet of Allah in writing,
+      2. not acpt Prophet as prophet of Allah in writing,
       3. Unable to do umar even when it is in sight
    6. Abu jandal incident (Based on agreemnet he sent back,Prophet said trust in Allah)
    7. Consequence of Treaty
       1. Makkans accepted muslims as legitimate Rivals
       2. Peace and intermingling .Made more muslims
       3. Jews and Makkan union broken.Muslim focus on jews only
-      4. Creation of conducive enviroment since peace
+      4. Creation of conducive enviroment since peace (Delegation,Letter sent)
       5. Clear victory ayat for sad muslims